wragge/dfat-documents-web/_volumes/volume-7-1944/293-report-of-discussions-between-service-officers-and-hasluck.md

 With regard to the whole of the proposals for an international air force, it is pointed out that a land-based international air force would not be effective as a striking force in the Pacific; and in such ocean areas, it would have to be carrier-borne.

-Sub-section C (Regional arrangements) is still not agreed upon by Britain, U.S. &amp; U.S.S.R., and calls for further examination (see also para.
+Sub-section C (Regional arrangements) is still not agreed upon by Britain, U.S. & U.S.S.R., and calls for further examination (see also para.
 7(b) above).

 Sub-section E, (Interim arrangements) calls for further examination, particularly in conjunction with Clause 15, of the Australia - New Zealand Agreement.